clojurewerkz/neocons.docs/articles/populating.md

 ## Performing batch operations via Neo4J REST API

-Neocons 2.0.0-rc3 and later support batch operations via Neo4J REST API.
+Neocons supports batch operations via Neo4J REST API.
 The API is fairly low level but is very efficient (can handle millions of operations per request).
 To use it, you pass a collection of maps to `clojurewerkz.neocons.rest.batch/perform`:

 ``` clojure